Theater and Dance

 THDA 235 - Fundamentals of Scenography

 Scenography is the creation of imagined spaces for performance.
-In this course we will study the fundamentals of scenography holistically, including scenic, lighting, costume, sound, and projection design.
+In this course we will study the fundamentals of scenography holistically, including scenic, lighting, costume, and sound design.
 Students will develop the ability to analyze and critique elements of performance design, articulate design ideas through written and verbal means, and complete a design project from textual analysis to tangible objects.
 This course is a prerequisite for intermediate and advanced design courses in Theater and Dance.
 Department provides course materials.

 Frequency: Every fall.